APPlause! K-12 Performing Arts Series

 The Schaefer Center is located on the campus of Appalachian State University at 733 Rivers Street, Boone, NC.
 It is the building formerly known as Farthing Auditorium.

 On performance days, campus parking and traffic officers will be available to assist you with parking.
-Typically, buses will be asked to park along Rivers Street right in front of the Schaefer Center.
+Typically, buses will be asked to park along Rivers Street in front of the Schaefer Center.
+Please communicate with the parking and traffic officer about your length of stay while parking.

 - Where will we sit?